cloudquestor/cloudquestor.github.io/docs/about.markdown

 Amit's ability to navigate complex technical challenges and deliver results has earned him a reputation for excellence.

 Beyond technical proficiency, he is dedicated to fostering a collaborative and inclusive work environment.
-Amit believe in the power of continuous learning and he is always seeking opportunities to expand my knowledge and skills.
+Amit believe in the power of continuous learning and he is always seeking opportunities to expand his knowledge and skills.

 Learn more about Amit at: